Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 All healthcare cash plans are covered by the Financial Services Compensation Scheme, meaning 90% of what you pay out is protected.
-The FSCS's primary objective is to maintain continuity though - which means it'll try and find another insurer to cover you.
+The FSCS's primary objective is to maintain continuity though - which means it'll try to find another insurer to cover you.

 You may already have a plan without knowing it

 Cash plans are a popular staff perk among councils, police forces and public bodies.
 Before taking one, out check whether your employer already provides cover for free.
-In fact the dominance of corporate cash plans actually helps keep prices down (read about corporate subsidies).
+In fact, the dominance of corporate cash plans actually helps keep prices down (read about corporate subsidies).

-The dominance of corporate cash plans has some interesting side effects for people choosing to take individual policies.
+The dominance of corporate cash plans has some interesting side-effects for people choosing to take individual policies.
 The average age of employees in most corporations is lower than the average age of individual cash plan holders.